sooeunoh/influencers/README.md

 # Serves On

 Identify the start and end year of `serves_on` relationship between person and organization.
 Unlike `work`, `serves_on` does not use source category, because we have fewer sources, and each has different relations.
 Therefore, `serves_on` seems relatively simple but needs to incorporate special conditions by individual source.
 Let’s take a look at `whitehouse_staffers`.
-Joshua Friedman, who served Obama as a deputy associate counsel, has a termination year at least in 2017 since we clearly know that Obama’s presidency ended in 2017.
+Joshua Friedman, who served Obama as a deputy associate counsel, would have a termination year at least in 2017 since we clearly know that Obama’s presidency ended in 2017.
 However, we are going to leave `null` for Trump staffers unless there is any clear indication of termination.

 ### Serves On Relations
 - Cabinet_secretary_serves_on_cabinet